Sutharsan2703/MarchOrganicChat/README.md

 	Register():

 Get Mail
-Validate( Mail format @ domain .com)
+- Validate( Mail format @ domain.com)
-Generate Chat Id for User (Auto generate)
+- Generate User Id for User (Auto generate)
-Generate Username
-Generate as first five characters of mail id and chat user id
+- Generate UserName -> Generated as first four characters of mail id and chat user name

-Validate Register
+To Validate Register

-Set Security Questions From Drop down
+- Set Security Questions From Drop down
-Set Password
+- Set Password
-Confirm Password
+- Confirm Password

 	Login()

-Get mail , password
+- Get userName , password
-If Forgot Password ask security Question
+- If Forgot Password ask security Question
-If security question’s answer is correct , then move on to reset     password and Set password and re-enter password
+- If security question’s answer is correct , then move on to reset password and
+- Set password and re-enter password
-Login Time
+- Login Time

 	chatPersonal()

-Select username to connect
+- Select userName to connect
-Send request to receiver
-Accept/Decline of request from receiver
-If decline- terminate chat Process
-If Accepts Allow access to Message Table
+- Write text message or share images
+  -	-	> Send text or share images
+  -	-	> Receive text or images
+  -	-	> View sent messages.

     chatCommunal()

-Create Space to Make Chat Publically
+- Create Commune to Make Chat Publicly
-Create table for the space with Communal Id
-Set table to have Password for access Messages
+- Commune to have unique name
+- Commune Key be generated
-Select the members to the Space
+- Select the members to the Commune by providing a password for the commune and adding users by sharing the group key and password individually.
+- Send message randomly on choosing the member on commune key and password
+- Users can join the commune
-Make messages that to be stored in Space
+- Make messages and share thoughts in Commune

 	report()

-Make report on event(message) to admin
+- Make report on event(message) to admin
-Admin to file report and make issue and enquire
-Based on enquiry make recommendations
+- Admin to file report and make issue and enquire Based on enquiry make recommendations
 Take necessary actions based on the recommendation

 	admin()

-Admin is the user who has the access to view the message and make investigations .
+- Admin is the user who have the access to view the message and make investigations .
 Recommend the petitioner to do things or ask for final suggestions.
 Final decision made on the message and User to continue in the Commune or chat.